Heart in the Darkness

 “So you’re a fairy?” he asked.
 “Great.
 For all I know, I’ve wandered into your trap already.
 I’d go back and check for mushroom rings if I thought it would do anything.”

 “No, not a fairy!”
 Vivian looked slightly up, thinking, but quickly turned her amber eyes back to Nagahisa.
-“You should think of me as a Specter.
+“You should think of me as a Spectre.
 But one of the nicer ones, like Counting Sheep!”

 Nagahisa looked away from her, off into the distance, at the night sky.
-The Specters… demon clans were loose affiliations, but most fairies could be grouped among the Yoma or maybe the Oni.
+The Spectres… demon clans were loose affiliations, but most fairies could be grouped among the Yoma or maybe the Oni.
 This Vivian had put herself in the ranks of Counting Sheep, Sandman, Nightmare… demons associated with sleep and the unconscious.

 Symbolism and messages, as well.
 Yatagarasu was one Nagahisa remembered fighting alongside, though faintly…

-Doppelganger.
+Doppelgänger.
 He snapped his head back to look at her, as she tilted her head at his stern gaze.

 She wasn’t wearing his face.
 Was she wearing some human’s face?